-“I want to start by thanking God”, Daniel McArthur said on Wednesday.
+“I want to start by thanking God”, Daniel McArthur said after the court victory.
 “He has been with us during the challenges of the last four years.
 Through the Bible and the support of Christians he has comforted us and sustained us.
 He is our rock and all of his ways are just.”
 There is a great deal more behind this than evident depth of experience and relief.
 The Bible directs us to look to and depend on God whenever we suffer wrong or injustice.
 It is not only a matter of faith but conviction that He is the judge of all the earth.
 Ultimately, they were looking to a court more supreme than the Supreme Court or any earthly tribunal.
 Yet we also use means to seek justice and lawful protection.
 “We always knew we hadn’t done anything wrong in turning down this order”, Daniel said.
 “The Supreme Court has now recognised that and we’re very grateful.
 Grateful to the judges and especially grateful to God.”
 This was a case of compelled speech.
 The force of law was being applied to Ashers Bakery to force their conscience to endorse a message they knew was wrong.
 The consequences of this precedent were ominous indeed.
 How does the Bible give practical help for specific situations like this?

 Ecclesiastes 5:8 speaks of this kind of situation.
 Oppression, particularly through the courts, and “violent perverting of judgement and justice”.
 But it reminds us to take strength from the fact that there is One who is “higher than the highest” who is taking account of these things.
 We are to submit to the powerful providence of God who orders all such sad events for the good of those who fear Him.
 Alexander Nisbet draws out the meaning of this verse and its practical implications in the following updated extract.